1st-and-10: Sean Desai shows promise in uneven rookie year

 3. Speaking of former secondary coaches with one year’s experience as a defensive coordinator … if Steelers coach Mike Tomlin ever is looking for a new challenge, he seems like a good candidate to be a team’s president of football operations.

-It’s true that Tomlin’s success as a head coach — a Super Bowl and 15 consecutive winning seasons — is with one quarterback (Ben Roethlisberger).
-But from the outside, his leadership, temperament, management qualities and abilty to bridge old-school with new-school seem right for the football-operations job.
+It’s true that Tomlin’s success as a head coach — a Super Bowl and 15 consecutive non-losing seasons — is with one quarterback (Ben Roethlisberger).
+But from the outside, his leadership, temperament, management qualities and ability to bridge old-school with new-school seem right for the football-operations job.
 And his respect for the media indicates an understanding of every aspect of an organization’s success.

 4. The Bears are the only team in the NFL with three quarterbacks who have won at least one game this season — Justin Fields (2-8), Andy Dalton (3-2) and Nick Foles (1-0).